GoogleChrome/web.dev/src/site/content/en/blog/sign-up-form-best-practices/index.md

 ## Consider offering multi-factor authentication {: #multi-factor-authentication}

-Multi-factor authentication means ensuring that users to provide authentication in more than one way.
+Multi-factor authentication means ensuring that users provide authentication in more than one way.
-For example, as well as requiring the user to set a password, you might also use enforce verification using a one-time-passcode sent by email or an SMS text message, or by using an app-based one-time code, security key or fingerprint sensor.
+For example, as well as requiring the user to set a password, you might also enforce verification using a one-time-passcode sent by email or an SMS text message, or by using an app-based one-time code, security key or fingerprint sensor.
 [SMS OTP best practices](https://web.dev/sms-otp-form) and [Enabling Strong Authentication with WebAuthn](https://developers.google.com/web/updates/2018/05/webauthn)